lennart-benschop/agon-utilities/README.md

 path and you can just run make to build the utilities.

 All pre-assembled and precompiled binaries are also provided.
-The `loadfont` program must be in the `bin` directory and the other binaries in the `mos` directory.
+The `loadfont` and `recode` programs must be in the `bin` directory and the other binaries in the `mos` directory.
 Assumed is Agon Console8 MOS-2.23 and VDP-2.8.0.

 Note: the copy utility has been removed because it is now an internal command in MOS.